AiVan6/AiVan6/README.md

 ### Hi there 👋
 - 🤓 My name is [Ivan](https://t.me/aivan111)
-- 🔭 I’m currently study on NSTU
-- ✨ 2nd year master's degree
+- ✨ Graduated from NSTU
+- 🌱 Open to work
 - 💻 I write various software, tg-bots, websites in Java + js.
-- ⚡ Looking for a job
 - 📫 How to reach me: [Twitter](https://x.com/vysotskiy_ivan)